Why Organisational Debt Is Such a Powerful Concept

 Where to Begin

-The first step to addressing organisational debt—whether in your workplace or your personal life—is to have the courage to name it.
+The first step to addressing organisational debt, whether in our workplace or our personal life, is to have the courage to name it.

 As I’ve reminded myself many times, the difference between where we are and where we want to be is often the painful decisions we’re unwilling to make.

 Sometimes it is within our power to make those painful decisions all by ourselves.
-But sometimes we need wider buy-in.
-Changing culture and processes in an organization, or a family, is not typically going to happen most successfully by the actions of one person.
-You need collective action.
+But a lot of the time we need wider buy-in.
+Changing culture and processes in an organisation, or a family, is not typically going to happen most successfully by the actions of one person, and it’s not going to happen overnight.
+You need collective action, sustained over time.

 And that starts with naming the problem.